Malick-Taky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3- The script 3-twofiles in the file displays the content of /etc/passwd and /etc/hosts.

 4- The script 4-lastlines in the file displays the last 10 lines of /etc/passwd.

+5- The script 5-firstlines in the file displays the first 10 lines of /etc/passwd.